 To enable Audit Committees of listed companies to better evaluate and select the right auditor, ACRA has introduced an Audit Quality Indicator (AQI) Disclosure Framework.

-The AQI framework comprises 7 comparable quality markers that correlate closely with audit quality based on ACRA’s observations from inspecting auditors over the past decade.
-These include involvement of audit team members during each audit phase, years of audit experience and industry specialisation of audit team members as well as results from internal and external inspections of auditors.
+The AQI framework comprises 7 quality markers, which includes involvement of audit team members during each audit phase, years of audit experience and industry specialisation of audit team members as well as results from internal and external inspections of auditors.

 Find out more about AQI Disclosure Framework.